Everyone loves the Samoyed Dog. These white fluffy dogs have been conquering peoples heart since the early 19th Century.

 Provided they are well socialized as puppies, these dogs will thrive on novelty.

-The Samoyed dog breed is known to have lots of stamina too; occasionally, these strong dogs would be used alongside Siberian Huskies to haul sleds for travellers.
+The Samoyed dog breed is known to have lots of stamina too; occasionally, these strong dogs would be used alongside Siberian Huskies to haul sleds for travelers.

 They need a reasonable amount of exercise each day:

 - On average an adult will need around sixty minutes of exercise each day.
 This ideally should be split into two shorter walks to allow energy dissipation throughout the day (one in the morning and one in the afternoon).